Master of Science: 45.0 quarter credits

 .
 Associate Clinical Professor.
 Educational field coordinator, instructional design, qualitative evaluation, writing across the curriculum.

-Jennifer Katz-Buonincontro, MFA, PhD (University of Oregon)
+Jennifer Katz-Buonincontro, PhD (University of Oregon)

 Vera J. Lee, EdD (University of Pennsylvania)